Silage Additives and Quality Forage

 The Ultra-Sile Silage Additive Range is effective in preserving a wide range of forages including high dry matter grass silages, big bales, maize silage, wholecrop cereal silage and crimped cereals.
 Ultra-Sile Silage Additives are available to farmers throughout the UK.

-Ultra-Sile Gold is an extremely effective high specification multi-strain inoculant for treating wet grass silages below 28% dry matter.
-Ultra-Sile Gold reduces fermentation losses by encouraging a very rapid, cool homolactic fermentation.
-When conditions are really difficult this is the product to use.
-Our experience is that in wet, low sugar conditions Ultra-Sile Gold will produce a better result than most other products out there.
+Ultra-Sile Gold, Ultra-Sile Rapid and Ultra-Sile AD are extremely effective high specification multi-strain inoculants for treating wet grass silages below 28% dry matter.
+These state of the art silage additives reduce fermentation losses by encouraging very rapid, cool homolactic fermentation.
+It is our experience that in wet, low sugar conditions when conditions are really difficult these products will produce better results than most other products available.

 Ultra-Sile Arable and Ultra-Sile Premium, Ultra-Sile Dry, Ultra-Sile HiDri and Ultra-Sile Maize additives are all designed to cope with higher dry matter forages more effectively than lactic only products.
 The additives have been shown to be effective in preventing heating over a very wide range of dry matter levels.
 As well as being generally both more effective and more cost effective than chemical preservatives in high dry matter silages, these products are equally effective in preserving low dry matter forages.